 Unsure about what the Universal Recycling Law (Act 148) requires you to do with your food scraps?
 Read some of the commonly asked questions we get from residents.
-If you have a question that's not covered or if you think we're missing something, contact us.
+If you have a question that's not covered, contact us.

-Do I have to start separating my food scraps from my trash?
+Why do I have to start separating food scraps from my trash?

 Are there trash police?